Toll Free USA & Canada: 1-800-704-6234

 Start off the morning with a guided city tour of Lima.
 The city tour lets you explore the wonders of the colonial capital, you visit the famous Plaza de Armas, as well as the impressive Cathedral in the Plaza and the beautiful San Francisco church.
 You also get a chance to take in some beautiful views of the coast at Parque de Amor.
 Then we head to our first restaurant to be introduced to the gastronomy of Peru.
 Lima is billed as the cuisine capital of Latin America, and with a wide variety of dishes and incredible blend of spices it doesn’t disappoint.
 We will then have lunch in Luchita restaurant with the guide who will explain about the different variety of dishes available on the menu.

-We start today’s culinary Peru experience with a visit to a local market, Mercado San Isidro, where we will talk with our favorite vendors about the amazing variety of seasonal local ingredients and get expert advice on what ingredients to purchase for our class.
+We start today’s culinary Peru tour experience with a visit to a local market, Mercado San Isidro, where we will talk with our favorite vendors about the amazing variety of seasonal local ingredients and get expert advice on what ingredients to purchase for our class.
 Then we will head to our chef’s apartment in Barranco, a district known for its bohemian character and is home to famous Peruvian writers of the 20th century.
 Our hands-on class begins with an introduction to local plates and tapas.
 In our class, our chef will teach you specific and essential techniques used in Peruvian cooking and show you how to utilize the local ingredients to create mouth-watering Peruvian dishes.
 We will learn to prepare 4 different plates.
 We will start our gourmet feast, tasting the delicious food we have prepared for lunch or dinner and enjoy the beautiful view of Lima’s coast.

 Continue the incredible journey of discovery and learn to perfect your cooking skills in another culinary Peru class at Caplina restaurant.
 Work with the best ingredients under the supervision of top chefs to master the sophisticated blend of spices and ingredientes that makes Peruvian food so mouth-wateringly good!
 Today after making our purchases at the market we will prepare ceviche, lomo saltado, causa and pisco sour.
 Round off the trip in Lima with an evening meal in a top restaurant such as Brujas de Cachiche.

 A short morning flight brings us to the famous Inca city of Cusco.
-After checking into our hotel, we set out to explore the incredible capital of the Inca Empire.
+After checking into your hotel, we set out to explore the incredible capital of the Inca Empire.
 We head to the picturesque Plaza de Armas to the cathedral to see the colonial influence in the city, and we can admire the stunning architecture of the church and also the native influences subtly woven in into the artwork.
 Onwards to Qoricancha church, where the colonial and Incan architectures are on display side-by-side directly contrasted with each other.
 Afterwards we make our way above the city to the imposing fortress of Sacsaywaman where we can marvel at the incredible stonework and architecture of the Inca civilization.
 We head back to Cusco in the late afternoon.

 Continue the exploration of the fantastic gastronomy of Peru, in the form of the very different but equally delicious Cusqueñan cuisine.
 You will head to a local market in the center of Cusco to try different produce.
 After that set out for a cooking class to discover the sizzling and unique tastes of the Cusco region.